lifei96/Medium-crawler-with-data-analyzer/README.md

 # Medium crawler with data parser
-Medium Crawler is a distributed web crawler to crawl data from Medium.com, a light blog social network.
+This is a distributed web crawler to crawl data from Medium.com, a light blog social network.

 The crawled data includes users' profiles, following/followers lists, users' posts and their Twitter/Facebook profiles(based on cross-site linking function).